 Quantum for high school students

-Discover how mathematics, physics, computer science, engineering, and more combine into one of the most exciting topics in modern science – quantum information – at the Quantum School for Young Students (QSYS), previsouly known as the Quantum Cryptography School for Young Students (QCSYS).
-Applications for QSYS 2022 are opening soon.
+Discover how mathematics, physics, computer science, engineering, and more combine into one of the most exciting topics in modern science – quantum information – at the Quantum School for Young Students (QSYS).

 What is QSYS?